 October 21: Cape of Good Hope National Park

 We’ll have breakfast in Cape Town before heading out to Cape of Good Hope National Park.
-Within the park, we might luck into some nice photo opportunities of Ostriches, and perhaps Bontebok, an antelope species once driven to the edge of extinction.
-At the Cape, we’ll do a short loop walk as a group, and then provide you with ample time to photograph this stunning landscape.
+Within the park, we might luck into some nice photo opportunities of Ostriches, and perhaps Bontebok, an antelope species formerly driven to the edge of extinction.
+At the Cape we’ll do a short loop walk as a group, and then provide you with ample time to photograph this stunning landscape.
 We’ll have a basic lunch at the park before heading back out to other viewpoints.
-You simply cannot imagine the scenery here; it’s one of those places that a photograph can never do justice.
+You simply cannot imagine the scenery here; it’s one of those places that a photograph can never do justice to.
 We’ll return to Cape Town for the evening and high tea.
-We’ll pick a different restaurant for dinner before putting our heads on pillows at Blackheath Lodge or similar.
+We’ll choose a different restaurant for dinner before putting our heads on pillows at Blackheath Lodge or similar.

 October 22: Boulder's Beach, Kalik Bay and Muizenberg

 We’ll visit Boulder’s Beach and give you a change to photograph African Penguins, then head to Simonstown, traveling over a spectacular mountain pass and onto the quaint fishing harbour at Kalk Bay, then onto the villages of St James and Muizenberg, where spectacular views await.
 Overnight at Blackheath Lodge or similar.

 October 23: Cape Town to Hoedspruit: First Night on Safari

 We’ll fly from Cape Town to Johannesburg, then on to Hoedspruit before taking a shuttle to our lodge for the next 5 nights, Garonga Safari Camp.
 The night calls of birds and mammals will make sleep an initial challenge.

 Safari Vehicle in Kruger National Park by Guide Steve Eshbaugh